DecisionsDev/odm-docker-kubernetes/platform/minikube/README.md

 #### a.
 Install an ODM Helm release

-Install a ODM release with the default configuration and an internal database:
+Install an ODM release with the default configuration and an internal database:

 Get the [minikube-values.yaml](./minikube-values.yaml) file and run the following command: